 Art therapy is a gentle and non-invasive therapeutic approach that values your personal experience, your unique way of expressing yourself, and your innate ability to heal.
 Art therapy is for everyone - no art experience is necessary.

-Whether scribbling, painting, exploring, or collaging, engaging with art materials can shine new light on your personal experience, and from this place new insight can arise.
+Whether scribbling, painting, exploring, or collaging, engaging with art materials can help you gain insight into your personal experience.

-Art therapy allows adults, youth and children the experience of grounding, choice and control, which is what is needed most when we experience stress, change or difficulty.
-While making art, we practicing self-regulation and creation which enhances coping and helps us to find creative solutions.
+Art therapy allows adults, youth and children the experience of being grounded and having choice and control, which is what is needed most when we experience stress, change, or uncomfortable emotions.
+While making art, our nervous system has a chance to regulate, and allows us to enter a state of creation.
+This enhances coping and helps us to find creative solutions to our problems.

-Sessions are typically 60 minutes or 90 minutes long, and involve as much verbal processing as you need.
+Sessions are typically 60 minutes long, and involve as much verbal processing as you need.
 I will always encourage some art making, and the session will conclude with reflection on the art created.

 I offer introductory mini-sessions for those who are curious about art therapy and want a "meet and greet", before committing to a therapy session, individual sessions, sessions for a parent and child dyad or sibling pair, and workshops for self-care.